samdotme/website/content/en/docs/tasks/administer-cluster/configure-upgrade-etcd.md

 * Run etcd as a cluster of odd members.

 * etcd is a leader-based distributed system.
-Ensure that the leader periodically send heartbeats on time to all followers to keep the cluster stable.
+Ensure that the leader periodically sends heartbeats on time to all followers to keep the cluster stable.

 * Ensure that no resource starvation occurs.